Personal Care is just that, it is personal.

 Tariffs can be imposed by residential care companies depending on the level of support a person requires and their financial position.

-In comparison, the average cost for our services 2019/2020 was £11,700.
+In comparison, the average cost for care in your own home in 2019/2020 was £11,700.

 To put it into perspective, you could employ 3 people full time to look after you, and remain in your own property, for a lesser cost than you could pay for higher tariffs in some residential care places.